Random multi-block ADMM: an ALM based view for the QP case: Introduction

 The ADMM \cite{boyd2011distributed,eckstein2012augmented} was originally proposed in \cite{MR388811} and, in its $n$-block version, it embeds a $n$-block Gauss-Seidel (GS) decomposition \cite{gauss1903werke,bodewig2014matrix} into each iteration of the Augmented Lagrangian Method (ALM) \cite{MR271809,powell1969method}: the primal variables, partitioned into $n$ blocks, are cyclically updated and then a dual-ascent-type step for the dual variables is performed.

-Adopting a purely linear-algebraic approach, in the particular case of problem \eqref{eq:QP_problem_ADMM}, ALM and ADMM can be simply interpreted in terms of matrix splitting techniques (see \cite{MR0158502,MR3495481}) for the solution of its KKT linear system (see Section \ref{sec:exactALM} and Section \ref{sec:ADMM_iALM}).
+Adopting a purely linear-algebraic approach, in the particular case of problem \eqref{eq:QP_problem_ADMM}, ALM and ADMM can be simply interpreted in terms of matrix splitting techniques (see \cite{MR0158502,MR3495481}) for the solution of the corresponding Karush-Kuhn-Tucker (KKT) linear system (see Section \ref{sec:exactALM} and Section \ref{sec:ADMM_iALM}).

-Indeed, even if in the numerical linear algebra community the study of matrix splitting techniques for the solution of linear systems arising from saddle point problems is a well established line of research (see \cite[Sec.
-8]{MR2168342} for an overview), this connection seems to be only partially exploited in the works \cite{MR4066996,MR3904457,mihic2019managing} and, despite the fact that analogies between ADMM and GS+ALM are apparent, to the best of our knowledge, {the literature is lacking of a precise investigation in this direction} (even in the simple case when the problem is given by equation \eqref{eq:QP_problem_ADMM}).
+Even if in the numerical linear algebra community the study of matrix splitting techniques for the solution of linear systems arising from saddle point problems is a well established line of research (see \cite[Sec.
+8]{MR2168342} for an overview), this connection seems to be only partially exploited in the works \cite{MR4066996,MR3904457,mihic2019managing} and, despite the fact that analogies between ADMM and GS+ALM are apparent, to the best of our knowledge, {very few works perform a precise investigation in this direction (even in the simple case when the problem is given by equation \eqref{eq:QP_problem_ADMM}).}

+{Indeed, even if it is natural to view ADMM as an approximate version of the ALM, as reported in \cite{eckstein2012augmented,MR3420805}, there were no known results in quantifying this interpretation until the very recent work \cite{MR4201710}: here the authors investigate the connection of the block symmetric Gauss–Seidel method \cite[Sec.
+4.1.1]{MR3495481} with the inexact proximal ALM, which represents somehow a different setting from the one investigated here.}

 Broadly speaking, {this work aims to depict a precise picture of the synergies occurring between GS and ALM} in order to give rise to ADMM and, in turn, to shed new light on the hidden machinery which controls its convergence.

-Our starting point is an analysis of the ALM from an inexact point of view and specifically tailored for problem \eqref{eq:QP_problem_ADMM}.
+{For the reasons explained above, our} starting point is an analysis of the ALM from an inexact point of view and specifically tailored for problem \eqref{eq:QP_problem_ADMM}.
 Indeed, inexact ALMs (iALM) have attracted the attention of many researchers in the last years and we refer to \cite[Sec.
 1.4]{iALM} for a very recent literature review.
 We mention explicitly the works \cite{MR3439811, MR3959087,MR3267149,MR3406681}, where iALM is analysed for solving linearly constrained convex programming problems, a very similar framework to the one analysed here.
 To the best of our knowledge, our approach does not have any evident analogy to the previously mentioned papers.

 On the other hand, the connections of the ALM with {monotone operators/splitting methods} are well understood \cite{MR3467167,eckstein1989splitting} and, our analysis, resembles this line of research more closely: we use, in essence, a matrix splitting of the augmented KKT matrix of \eqref{eq:QP_problem_ADMM} to represent the ALM/iALM iterations.
 It is not surprising that, as a result of this line of reasoning, we are able to relate the convergence of ALM/iALM (and their rate of convergence to an $\varepsilon$~-~accurate primal-dual solution) to the spectral radius $\rho$ of the iteration map of a fixed point problem (see equation \eqref{eq:FIXEDiALM}).